Near Jensen in Uintah County, Utah — The American Mountains (Southwest)

 Location.
 40° 25.534′ N, 109° 10.479′ W. Marker is near Jensen, Utah, in Uintah County.
 Marker can be reached from Josie Ranch Road 1.7 miles east of Cub Creek Road (Utah Route 149).
-Touch for map.
 Marker and subject homestead can be reached via a short walk from Dinosaur National Monument's Hog Canyon Trailhead.
-Marker is in this post office area: Jensen UT 84035, United States of America.
+Touch for map Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Josie Bassett Morris Homestead